femboyfin/dbdideas/README.md

 #### Too recently changed

 It's difficult to evaluate something that has been very recently changed, even minor number tweaks can reposition something in unpredictable ways both in terms of strength and pick rate.
 Additionally, there are often surges in players using something after it's been updated, as well as other groups of people who don't realize the perk has changed until long after it has been changed, both of these lead to freshly changed perks picked an abnormal amount in the days and sometimes even months after a change has been pushed to live.
-This combined with the likelihood for players to substitute a single freshly changed perk in with a build of abnormal synergy/strength level can skew kill rate/escape rates and make it difficult to judge how players are adjusting to the new perk immediately.
+This combined with the likelihood for players to substitute a single freshly changed perk in with a loadout of abnormal synergy/strength level can skew kill rate/escape rates and make it difficult to judge how players are adjusting to the new perk immediately.
 For these reasons, we often prefer to wait to give our feedback on a freshly changed perk in most scenarios, or if we do, it will likely be marked as an Idea and/or Needs testing.

 #### Upcoming changes